fredyrincon/fredyrincon.github.io/README.md

 ### What's New

-New blog, new post comming soon!!.
+- New blog, new post comming soon!!.
+- TravisCI included